Cane toads in Australia

+History

 Introduction and spread

-Native to South and mainland Middle America, cane toads were introduced to Australia from Hawaii in June 1935 by the Bureau of Sugar Experiment Stations, now Sugar Research Australia, in an attempt to control the native grey-backed cane beetle (Dermolepida albohirtum) and French's beetle (Lepidiota frenchi).
-These beetles are native to Australia and they are detrimental to sugarcane crops, which are a major source of income for Australia.
-Adult cane beetles eat the crop's leaves, but the main problem is the larvae, which feed on the roots.
+Native to South and mainland Middle America, imported cane toads had been used in Puerto Rico to control sugar cane pests since 1920, and an influential 1932 research paper by Raquel Dexter showed that they largely ate beetle larvae that in turn ate sugar cane.
+Based on her findings, they were introduced to Hawaii by Cyril Pemberton in the early 1930s, and then introduced to Australia from Hawaii in June 1935 by the Bureau of Sugar Experiment Stations, now Sugar Research Australia, in an attempt to control the native grey-backed cane beetle (Dermolepida albohirtum) and French's beetle (Lepidiota frenchi).
+Those beetles are native to Australia and they are detrimental to sugarcane crops, which are a major source of income for Australia.
+Adult cane beetles eat the leaves of the crop, but the main problem is the larvae, which feed on the roots.
 Adult cane beetles have a heavy exoskeleton and their eggs and larvae are often buried underground, making them difficult to exterminate.
-Furthermore, conventional methods of pest control, such as pesticide use, would eradicate harmless species of insects, as well, making them unwanted methods.
+Furthermore, conventional methods of pest control, such as pesticide use, would have undesirable effects like eradicating harmless species of insects as well.
 Cane toads were to replace the use of pesticides, such as arsenic, pitch, and copper.
-The success of using the moth Cactoblastis cactorum in controlling prickly pears in Australia also contributed to hopes for the cane toad.
+The success of using the moth Cactoblastis cactorum in controlling prickly pears in Australia led to the hope that the cane toad would perform a similar function.

-In June 1935, 102 cane toads (Rhinella marina, formerly ICZN Bufo marinus) were imported to Gordonvale from Hawaii (with one dying in transit due to dehydration).
+In June 1935, 102 cane toads (Rhinella marina, formerly ICZN Bufo marinus) were imported to Gordonvale from Hawaii, with one dying in transit due to dehydration.
 By March 1937, some 62,000 toadlets were bred in captivity and then released in areas around Cairns, Gordonvale, and Innisfail in northern Queensland.
 More toads were released around Ingham, Ayr, Mackay, and Bundaberg.
 Releases were temporarily limited because of environmental concerns, but resumed in other areas after September 1936.

-Since their release, toads have rapidly multiplied in population and now number over 200 million and have been known to spread diseases affecting local biodiversity.
-The introduction of the toads has not only caused large environmental detriment, but also no evidence indicates that they have affected the cane beetles which they were introduced to prey upon.
+Since their release, toads have rapidly multiplied.
+By 2011 they were estimated to number over 200 million and have been known to spread diseases, thereby affecting local biodiversity.
+Not only has the introduction of the toads caused significant environmental detriment, but there is no evidence that they have affected the number of cane beetles which they were introduced to prey upon.